CyberFoxar/CardWeb/parcel-app/doc/devlog.md

 J'ai un local storage rudimentaire mais qui fonctionne et se rappelle de trucs.
 C'est pas mal.
 J'ai aussi mis ma génération d'index dans son mini-projet a part.

+# 2022-06-07
+Fixed favicon somewhat
+First impl of IndexedDB

 # todo short term:
 Add IndexEntries in indexedDB
 Add proper link between index entries and url/id (new component for fetching and stuff ?
 Might also have the caching mecanism and such)
 Add better way to update TOC, maybe using events ?
   Like, when a document is "finished processing" you send an event to a lot of listeners with the new MarkdownTOC, would be better than replacing HTML inside divs, esp. for sidebar content.
-Add index entries link into homepage (so I can finally remove them from sidebar) Add fucking favicon (favicon made, but not implemented)
+Add index entries link into homepage (so I can finally remove them from sidebar) Add fucking favicon (favicon made, but not implemented) DONE

 Merge into develop, fix CI/CD